 How far from today’s reality does this statement sound?
 Would you say that who stated the above was a fool?

 Yet before judging and feeling smart about yourself, I want you to take a step back.
-We are in 1995, the internet is still a marginal phenomenon, which was growing extremely fast, but less than 1% of the world population was connected to the web.
+We were in 1995, the internet is still a marginal phenomenon, which was growing incredibly fast, but less than 1% of the world population was connected to the web.

 Of course, it easy to see what’s in front of us today.
 It is easy to assume where the web is going.
-According to Internet Live Stats more than 3.5bln people are connected to the web.
+According to , more than 3.5bln people are connected to the web.
 Which means that over 40% of the world population is on the web!
+Live Stats

 Yet there is an even more staggering stat that any blogger should be aware of.
 If you launched a blog or website in 1995, you could potentially reach about 45million users (that was the world wide web population in that year).

 “Cool” you may think, “I am better off today!“

 Why?
 Even though you could only reach 45million internet users, there were only 23,500 existing websites.
 In short, in 1995 the there were about 1,908 per website!

 If you just said to yourself “Ok, not a big deal!” you have to keep!